-For more information about this credit, contact the Indiana Economic Development Corporation at One North Capitol, Suite 700, Indianapolis, IN, 46204, call (317) 232-8827, or visit their Web site at www.in.gov/iedc
+For more information about this credit, contact the Indiana Economic Development Corporation at One North Capitol, Suite 700, Indianapolis, IN, 46204, call (317) 232-8827, or visit their website at http://iedc.in.gov

-Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 36 for additional limitations.
+Note.
+See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation on page 37 for additional limitations.

-Enter 8 2 7 under line 6 if claiming this credit.
+Enter code 827 under line 6 if claiming this credit.
 You must enclose approval certification from IEDC or a letter of assignment with your return.